buddhist-uni/buddhist-uni.github.io/_courses/ebts.md

 ## What are the Early Buddhist Texts?

-The Early Buddhist Texts are the subset of the canonical literature of the different Buddhist schools which modern scholarship suggests accurately report the teachings of the historical Buddha.
-These texts have undergone (indeed, continue to undergo) some revision and redaction, and contemporary scholarship continues to debate many points, however a broad consensus has emerged that most of the Pali Suttas and Chinese Āgamas are historically reliable.
+The Early Buddhist Texts are the subset of the canonical literature of the different Buddhist schools which accurately report the teachings of the historical Buddha.
+These texts have undergone (indeed, continue to undergo) some revision and contemporary scholarship continues to debate subtle points, but most scholars agree that the Pali Suttas and Chinese Āgamas remain historically reliable witnesses to the Buddha's life and teachings.
 Whether they are spiritually reliable, however, is a matter for us to investigate.

 ## Prerequisites
 The [Intro to Buddhism course]({% link _courses/buddhism.md %}) is not a prerequisite for this course.
 Though some familiarity with Buddhism will be helpful, this course is suitable for serious beginners.